Muon (MUON) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Muon Historical Price

-According to the latest data gathered on Muon live price page, the current price of Muon is 0.00873211USD.
-The circulating supply of Muon(MUON) is 26.30M MUON , giving it a market capitalization of $230.08K.
+According to the latest data gathered on Muon live price page, the current price of Muon is 0.00816426USD.
+The circulating supply of Muon(MUON) is 30.22M MUON , giving it a market capitalization of $246.47K.

 The Muon Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MUON based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.